dotnet/docs-maui/docs/fundamentals/accessibility.md

 The `AutomationProperties` class defines the following attached properties:

 - `ExcludedWithChildren`, of type `bool?`, determines if an element and its children should be excluded from the accessibility tree.
-For more information see [ExcludedWithChildren](#excludedwithchildren).
+For more information, see [ExcludedWithChildren](#excludedwithchildren).
 - `IsInAccessibleTree`, of type `bool?`, indicates whether the element is available in the accessibility tree.
 For more information, see [IsInAccessibleTree](#isinaccessibletree).
 - `Name`, of type `string`, represents a short description of the element that serves as a speakable identifier for that element.
 For more information, see [Name](#name).
 - `HelpText`, of type `string`, represents a longer description of the element, which can be thought of as tooltip text that's associated with the element.
 For more information, see [HelpText](#helptext).